privateprep/coding-space-website/src/pages/programs/summer-camps.md

               Etsy, and Microsoft.*

-              *Please note: Field trips are available on Weeks 2, 4, 6, & 8.
+              *Please note: Field trips are available on the second week of every two-week package.
-              Trips are subject to change based on CDC recommendations relating to COVID-19.
 Field trip schedules are expected to be released in April.
           - title: Reflection
             content: >
-              Each class ends with a reflection on the day's work, lessons learned, and future goals.
+              Each day ends with a reflection on the day's work, lessons learned, and future goals.
-  - type: textAndImageBlock
-    buttons:
-      bgColor: "#faf6ee"
-      fgColor: "#9de2dd"
-      textColor: "#264548"
-    textColor: "#264548"
-    bgColor: "#faf6ee"
-    image:
-      image: /img/unsustainable.png
-      alt: UN sustainability goals
-    mediaPosition: right
-    mdContent: >-
-      ### Coders Who Care

-      At The Coding Space, we are passionate about creating a space for campers to dream big and see how technology can be a tool for changing the world.

-      One of our key programs is the Code for Change Challenge.
-Each summer, campers learn about one of the United Nations Sustainable Development Goals (SDGs) and work on developing a technology solution to tackle this global issue.

-      This summer campers will have the opportunity to build projects around an SDG they'd like to tackle and present it to the camp at the end of the week.
-  - type: textAndImageBlock
-    buttons:
-      bgColor: "#9de2dd"
-      fgColor: "#eec11a"
-      textColor: "#264548"
-      list:
-        - title: Learn More Here
-          content: /programs/girlcode-program/
-    textColor: "#264548"
-    bgColor: "#9de2dd"
-    image:
-      image: /img/accomplished.jpg
-      alt: Two girl camp coders smiling at a computer
-    mediaPosition: right
-    mdContent: >-
-      ### Don't Miss a Special Two Weeks of GirlCode!

-      ## Why all girls camp?

-      Only 20% of tech jobs are held by women.

-      Male dominated coding classes could be an intimidating way to start learning to code.

-      By creating a welcoming and inclusive environment for girls to learn to code, we can help change the gender gap in tech.
-    fgColor: "#eec11a"
   - type: textOnly
     textAlign: center
     bgColor: "#264548"